 Climbing the last 50 meters, I began to freak out a bit as the tops of the mountains looked white instead of gray and green.
 My worst fear thus far was the threat of snow.
 I’ve never really hiked in snow.
-The thought of climbing over multiple mountain passes and maneuvering across steep mountains grades covered in whiteness was not really a comforting thought.

 At 1:30 Carter spotted a shady tree and we took off our shoes to stretch our feet while we dined.
 Before we knew it an hour had passed and the afternoon sun began to turn the once cool air to a less than comfortable heat.
 It didn’t help matters that our water bottles were low and with every step the air became thicker and thicker.
 The map mentioned that water wasn’t far but we must have done the math wrong.
 By the time we actually made it to the creek, it was a “no speak” zone while we both took care of business.